Gibbs flow for approximate transport with applications to Bayesian computation: A novel flow transport and Gibbs flow approximation

-\end{prop} The bound provided by the above proposition is tight in the sense that it is equal to zero when the posterior measure factorizes.
-When this is not the case, we observe that the bound deteriorates as expected when $t$ increases.
-This bound also suggests that the temperature function $\lambda\left(t\right)$ should be chosen such that its derivative $\lambda'(t)$ is small at those time instances where the integrated local error $\|\varepsilon_{t}\|_{L^{2}}^{2}$ is large as this would reduce the magnitude of $\alpha_{t}$.
+as $r\rightarrow\infty$ with constants that are independent of $t\in[0,1]$. \end{description} Then the Gibbs flow approximation error is characterized by the following inequality

-To illustrate the nature of the Gibbs flow approximation, we return to Example \ref{eg:bivariatemore} and observe the error in $L^{2}$-norm at varying degrees of correlation, induced by the parameter $\rho$, and extremality of the observation $y$.
-The left panel of Figure \ref{fig:L2norm} shows that while performance degrades with $\rho$, as expected, the approximation is able to exploit any local independence structure in the target measures, thus keeping the error reasonably small for small degrees of correlation.
-The right panel of Figure \ref{fig:L2norm} reveals the inadequacy of the approximation when the overlap between the prior measure and the likelihood decreases, which is to be expected.
+for $t\in[0,1]$, where $C(t)=t\exp\left(1+\int_{0}^{t}\|\nabla\cdot\tilde{f}(s,\cdot)\|_{\infty}\,{\rm d}s\right)$. \end{prop} The upper bound (\ref{eqn:errorUpperBound}) is tight in the sense that it is equal to zero when the target distributions have independent components, i.e. $\pi_{t}(x)=\prod_{i=1}^{p}\pi_{t}(x_{i})$.
+When the latter is not the case, we observe that the bound deteriorates with time, which is to be expected as errors can accumulate.
+To mitigate accumulation of errors, we will combine Gibbs flow with Markov chain Monte Carlo moves in Section \ref{subsec:Combining-Gibbs-flow-MCMC}.
+Rewriting (\ref{eqn:gibbsMimic}) using (\ref{eqn:derivdensity}) and (\ref{eq:evolution_conditionals}) reveals that the inverse temperature $\lambda(t)$ should be chosen such that its derivative $\lambda'(t)$ is small at those time instances when the integrated local error $\|\varepsilon_{t}\|_{L^{2}}^{2}$ is large, as this would reduce the magnitude of the resulting $L^{2}$-error in (\ref{eqn:errorUpperBound}).
+We refer the reader to \cite{gelmanmeng1998,oates2016,zhou2016} for other works on how to select $\lambda(t)$.
+For simplicity, all simulations in Section \ref{sec:Applications} and the Appendix will employ a quadratic inverse temperature function, i.e. $\lambda(t)=t^{2}$.
+Lastly, like with any Gibbs sampler, we expect the use of any appropriate model specific reparameterization to also reduce the $L^{2}$-error in (\ref{eqn:errorUpperBound}).